MarioMaxim18/Dentist-Appointment-Manager/README.md

    `git clone https://github.com/MarioMaxim18/Dentist-Appointment-Manager`

 2. **Configure Storage**:
-   Edit the `settings.properties` file to choose your desired repository type (e.g., text, binary, JSON, or DB) and specify file paths or database credentials.
+   Edit the `settings.properties` file to choose your desired repository type (e.g., text, binary, JSON or DB) and specify file paths or database credentials.

 3. **Run the Application**:
    Compile and run the `Main` class in your IDE or terminal.